mizma/ergoSHIFT/firmwares_atmega32u4/LUFA/README.md

 ### Real analog support

-This function has been removed since Flatbox-ACR has no plans of adding analog inputs
+This function has been removed since ergoSHIFT has no plans of adding analog inputs

 ### Simulated home button